denyskoech/How-Browsers-Work/README.md

 # How-Browsers-Work
-Rearch of how browsers work.
+Research on how web browsers work.